The breathing arena: designing an io game where absence is punished

 The kill trade: 40% is a bounty, not a snack

 Why 40%?
 Because it's the number that keeps the top of the ladder frightened.
-At 40%, a 5-meter snake that outplays a 40-meter titan jumps to 21 meters — an instant career.
+At 40%, a 5-meter snake that outplays a 40-meter titan jumps to 21 meters, an instant career.
 Every titan is a walking jackpot, so the bigger you get, the more the arena conspires against you.
 Big snakes in growordie don't coast; they defend.
-At 10–15%, killing a titan would be a stunt with a tip jar.
+At 10 to 15%, killing a titan would be a stunt with a tip jar.
 At 60%+, one lucky collision would decide entire evenings, and deaths would feel like lottery outcomes rather than consequences.

 The kill cam: death must teach, and dying must be worth watching